lloydtwum/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script changes working directory to users home
+this displays current directory in long format